DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

  ## Responsiveness Testing
 - Responsivness was tested using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive design checker](https://responsivedesignchecker.com/).
-    - Devices tested using these tools were Moto G4, Galaxy S5, iPhone5, iPhone6/7 iPad, iPad pro.
+    - Devices tested using these tools were Moto G4, Galaxy S5, iPhone5, iPhone6/7 iPad, iPad pro,Display <1200px, Display >1200px
     - Media queries were added to ensure responsiveness for smalll screens.
     - Max width was set to ensure site displayed ok on extra large screen.
     - After adding media queries the site was found to be responsive for small, medium and large screens.